Siya-malik-27/Online-Travel-Booking/README.md

-# 🌍 TravelEase — Travel Booking Website
+# 🌍 TravelDream — Travel Booking Website

-Welcome to **TravelEase**, a simple and intuitive web platform for booking flights, hotels, and holiday packages.
+Welcome to **TravelDream**, a simple and intuitive web platform for booking flights, hotels, and holiday packages.
 Plan your next adventure hassle-free with our easy-to-use booking system and travel guides!

 ---